Set up your environmentEstimated reading time: 3 minutes

 Set your username as an environment variable

 For simplicity in this tutorial, we use an environment variable for your Docker Cloud username.
-If you will be copying and pasting the tutorial commands, set the environment variable using the command below.
+If you plan to copy and paste the tutorial commands, set the environment variable using the command below.
 (Change

 my-username to your username.)